The Patriot Post® · Obama Pathos Part 2: Disciple of Hate

-Here is a portrait of Wright in his own words from the pulpit: “The government lied about inventing the HIV virus as a means of genocide against people of color.
-The government gives [black people] drugs, builds bigger prisons, passes a three-strikes law and then wants us to sing ‘God Bless America.’
-No, no, no, g-d d— America, that’s in the Bible for killing innocent people.
-G-d d— America for treating our citizens as less than human.
-G-d d— America for as long as she acts like she is god and she is supreme.”
+Here is a portrait of Wright in his own words from the pulpit: “The government lied about inventing the HIV virus as a means of genocide against people of color. … The government gives [black people] the drugs, builds bigger prisons, passes a three-strike law and then wants us to sing ‘God Bless America.’
+No, no, no, not God Bless America.
+God damn America — that’s in the Bible — for killing innocent people.
+God damn America, for treating our citizens as less than human.
+God damn America, as long as she tries to act like she is God, and she is supreme.”“

 Wright calls America "the US-KKK-A” and says the nation is “controlled by and run by rich white people.
 Racism is how this country was founded and how this country is still run.
 We believe in white supremacy and black inferiority and believe it more than we believe in god.
 And.
 And-and!
 God!
 Has got!
 To be sick!
 Of this sh-t!”

 “We have supported state terrorism against the Palestinians and black South Africans, and now we are indignant because the stuff we have done overseas is now brought back to our own front yards.
 America’s chickens are coming home to roost.”

 Lest anyone mistake who he felt was to blame for 9/11, and who he felt deserved punishment, Wright elaborated in 2005: “White America got a wake-up call after 9/11.
 White America and the Western world came to realize that people of color had not gone away, faded into the woodwork or just disappeared as the great white West kept on its merry way of ignoring black concerns.”